apache/cordova-plugin-inappbrowser/README.md

     All platforms support:

     - __location__: Set to `yes` or `no` to turn the `InAppBrowser`'s location bar on or off.
+    -__x__: Sets the X position for the InappBrowser.
+The default value is 0.
+    -__y__: Sets the Y position for the InappBrowser.
+The default value is 0.
+    -__width__: Sets the width of the InappBrowser Webview.
+The default value is fill-width of the screen.
+    -__height__: Sets the height of the InappBrowser Webview.
+The default value is fill-height of the screen.

     Android supports these additional options:

     - __hidden__: set to `yes` to create the browser and load the page, but not show it.
 The loadstop event fires when loading is complete.
 Omit or set to `no` (default) to have the browser open and load normally.